urql-graphql/urql/docs/graphcache/schema-awareness.md

 Previously, [on the "Normalized Caching" page](./normalized-caching.md) we've seen how Graphcache stores normalized data in its store and how it traverses GraphQL documents to do so.
-What we've seen is that just using the GraphQL document for traversal and the `__typename` introspection field Graphcache is able to build a normalized caching structure that keeps our application up-to-date across API results, allows it to store data by entities and keys, and provides us configuration options to write [manual cache updates](./cache-updates.md) and [local
+What we've seen is that just using the GraphQL document for traversal, and the `__typename` introspection field Graphcache is able to build a normalized caching structure that keeps our application up-to-date across API results, allows it to store data by entities and keys, and provides us configuration options to write [manual cache updates](./cache-updates.md) and [local